MM45/SABER-Jasmin/README.md

 The repository structure is as follows:
 * `avx2/`: All files concerning the AVX2 implementation of Saber.
   * `GENERAL/`: C files of original AVX2 implementation of Saber.
-  * `MISCELLANEOUS/`: Miscellaneous Jasmin and C files, contains Keccak4x implementation.
+  * `MISCELLANEOUS/`: Miscellaneous Jasmin and C files, contains Keccak4x implementation and corresponding tests.
   * `REGULARSABER/`: Jasmin files of Jasmin AVX2 implementation of Saber, with (regular) Saber parameters.
     * `speed/`: C files for testing speed of AVX2 implementations of Saber.
     * `test/`: C files for testing functional correctness of Jasmin AVX2 implementation of Saber.
 * `compiler/`: Jasmin compiler.
 * `ref/`: All files concerning the reference implementation of Saber.
   * `GENERAL/`: C files of original reference implementation of Saber.
-  * `MISCELLANEOUS/`: Miscellaneous Jasmin and C files, contains implementation of functions exclusive to LightSaber and FireSaber.
+  * `MISCELLANEOUS/`: Miscellaneous Jasmin and C files, contains implementation and tests of functions exclusive to LightSaber and FireSaber.
   * `REGULARSABER/`: Jasmin files of Jasmin reference implementation of Saber, with (regular) Saber parameters.
     * `test/`: C files for testing functional correctness of Jasmin reference implementation of Saber.